-- This paper uses newly assembled individual level panel data for Copenhagen to show how age and life events shape location choices. - Using nearly 40 years of data, we provide stylized facts how location choices are affected by age and life events within the Copenhagen metropolitan area. - We develop a quantitative spatial model to show how these location choices are explained by housing expenditure shares, commuting costs and amenities. - We use model counterfactuals to explore how demographic trends such as aging and fertility shape the spatial organisation of cities.
+- This paper uses newly assembled geocoded matched employer-employee-property data for Copenhagen spanning 40 years - We provide reduced-form evidence (stylized facts and event studies) on how location and housing consumption choices are affected by age and life events - We develop a quantitative spatial model to show how these location choices are explained by housing expenditure shares, commuting costs and amenities. - We use model counterfactuals to explore how demographic trends such as aging and fertility shape the spatial organisation of cities.